Mihin Lanka: History

 Mihin Lanka was incorporated on 27 October 2006.
-Its three directors were Sajin Vass Gunawardena (CEO), Gotabhaya Rajapaksa (Chairman, brother of Sri Lankan President Mahinda Rajapaksa) and Roshan Goonatilake (Commander of the Sri Lanka Air Force).
+Its three directors were Sajin Vass Gunawardena (CEO), Gotabhaya Rajapaksa (Chairman, brother of former Sri Lankan President Mahinda Rajapaksa) and Roshan Goonatilake (Commander of the Sri Lanka Air Force).
 The airline is believed to have been named after Mahinda Rajapaksa, the former President of Sri Lanka.
 It was launched without the approval of the Cabinet or the Civil Aviation Authority and its three aircraft were leased without a tender process.

 Mihin began to operate on 24 April 2007 with two wet leased Airbus A320 aircraft.
 Initially, Mihin connected Colombo with Tiruchirappalli, Thiruvananthapuram, Gaya, Bangkok, Singapore, and Malé and Gan in the Maldives.

 In December 2007 Mihin was forced to ground the A320 serving India after the aircraft's Bulgarian owners BH Air had instructed its pilots not to fly the aircraft as Mihin had not settled its lease payments.
 In the same month, SriLankan Airlines withdrew its ground handling facilities for non-payment, forcing Mihin to manually push back its aircraft before takeoff and use its own staff to handle the check-in counters.
 In February 2008 Mihin lost one of its aircraft, an A321, after its Turkish owners, Best Air, took it back for non-payment of lease.
 In April 2008 it lost its other aircraft after its Bulgarian owners took it back for non-payment of lease.
 Having lost both its aircraft the company was forced to suspend all operations in April 2008.
 In April 2008 it was announced that Gunawardena would resign as CEO but remain on the board.
 Gunawardena didn't resign but in June 2008 he was dismissed and replaced by Anura Bandara.
 Gunawardena went on to become a Member of Parliament for President Rajapaksa's party.

 Later in 2008 Mihin leased a 19-year-old A320.
 Kapila Chandrasena replaced Anura Bandara as CEO in November 2008.
 Mihin resumed operations on 1 January 2009 with a flight to Dubai.
 In November 2009 Mihin took over an ex-Air Deccan Airbus A320.
 In December 2010 Mihin purchased an Airbus A321 whose maiden flight under the Mihin name was on 16 December 2010.

 In September 2011, Mihin Lanka announced plans to serve Bangkok, Chittagong, Kozhikode, Manila and Singapore, once it took delivery of its third aircraft.
 In August 2012, the airline took delivery of its third aircraft, an Airbus A321.
 The airline won the Bangladesh Monitor 'Best Budget Carrier' award in 2011.

 In 2013 it was announced that the airline would lease two Boeing 737-800s from 2015.
 However Mihin Lanka revised the lease agreement and leased two Airbus A320neos and one A319-100 instead, due to the cost of introducing Boeing aircraft into Mihin's all-Airbus fleet.

 On 29 October 2016, Mihin Lanka ceased all operations and all of its routes, staff and aircraft were taken over by SriLankan Airlines.